 The Section also presents the Real Estate portion of the Bar Association’s annual Practice and Procedure Clinic, and it typically presents half day programs on matters of topical interest and new legislation.
 In addition, Section luncheon meetings are held monthly at which issues relevant to real property are discussed.
 The Chairs of the Section’s standing committees report on activities during the past month.
 A guest speaker discusses a substantive real estate or related topic to the Section at each meeting.
 Occasionally, the Section holds a one-hour CLE program after the lunch meeting.

 In honor of the memory of Bob Rosewater, a former Chair of the Section, Co-Chair and an annual presenter at the Real Estate Law Institute, and Chair of the Section’s Recent Developments Committee and Model Forms Committee, his widow, Gail Rosewater, established in 2002 the “Bob Rosewater Memorial Award for Meritorious Service to the Real Estate Section of the Cleveland Bar Association.”
 The Section’s first award was given posthumously to Bob Rosewater and annually thereafter to the following recipients: James P. McAndrews, Richard Rosner, Jacob Rosenbaum, Robert Blattner, Thomas A. Mason, Robert D. Markus, Arthur V.N.
-Brooks, John W. Waldeck, Jr. and Robert V. Secrist, Jr.
+Brooks, John W. Waldeck, Jr., Robert V. Secrist, Jr. and Samuel S. Pearlman.